 - 1.4 'Permitted development rights' enable certain extensions, alterations, and outbuildings to be constructed without planning permission.
-The Planning Portal website provides a wealth of information including an interactive tool that gives clear guidance on what you can do to your house without the need for planning permission, it also sets out the limitations of this. - 1.5 Not all dwellings have permitted development rights.
+The allowances and limits provided by permitted development rights are set nationally.
+The Planning Portal website provides a wealth of information including an interactive tool that gives clear guidance on what you can do to your house without the need for planning permission, it also sets out the limitations. - 1.5 Not all dwellings have permitted development rights.
 It is important that this is checked and understood when you are intending to make alterations to your house, to ensure the works are lawful.
 Flats do not benefit from permitted development rights.
-Whether your house has permitted development rights will depend on the history of the building, its location and whether it is listed.
-In some parts of Exeter, the permitted development rights have been removed or restricted to protect the local character. - 1.6 For further information, visit: Do I need planning permission?
+Whether your house has permitted development rights will depend on the history of the building, its location and whether it is listed or in a conservation area, for example.
+In some parts of Exeter, the permitted development rights have been removed or restricted to protect the local character. - 1.6 For further information visit: Do I need planning permission?
 Exeter City Council.